Learn How to Add Value to Your Sales

 The type of value you add to your sales pitch can and will vary depending on the type of product you sell.
-A value item must be unique (or at least unusual) and of worth to the customer in order to help motivate him to buy.
-Some value items will be seen as highly useful to buyers in one marketplace but will seem worthless to the buyers in another, so knowing your prospects and their preferences well is a key part of value-added selling.
+A value item must be unique (or at least unusual) and have high relative worth to the customer in order to motivate them to buy.
+Some value items will be seen as highly useful to buyers in one marketplace, but will seem worthless to buyers in another, so knowing your prospects and their preferences is a key part of value-added selling.

 Inexpensive products that are new to the marketplace usually are easier to sell because they haven't reached the status of a commodity yet.
 Because the product is fairly cheap, prospects won't feel it's a huge risk to purchase these products.
 Value add-ons for new, inexpensive products often center on the concept of being trendy and an early adopter.
 You can also offer value items related to easy setup and installation – for example, a professional installation and six months of tech support at no additional cost.

 Expensive, established products generally don't become commodities because they are such a big investment that the companies that sell them make a special effort to differentiate these products.
 However, because they are quite expensive, you can count on high competitive pressure and a long sales cycle as buyers seek out the best deal.